 The Hebrew language (Ivrit) has a fascinating ancient and modern history.
 This ancient Semitic language was used in the Kingdoms of Israel and Judah prior to the destruction of the first Temple.
 It was the language of the Torah, the Hebrew Bible, and continued to be used in Jewish law, liturgy, and commentary throughout the ancient and medieval periods.
 As Jews dispersed across Europe, the Americas, the Middle East, and North Africa, Hebrew became an important diasporic language for both religious and secular culture.
 In the late nineteenth century, the ideology of Hebrew “revival” advocated the modernization of Hebrew and its use as a spoken idiom.
 “Israeli” Hebrew is the major official language of the State of Israel, and is spoken today by 9 million people worldwide.
 Modern Hebrew is a dynamic, constantly evolving language, shaped by the political, social, and cultural forces at play in twenty-first-century Israel.

 A major or minor in Near Eastern Studies with a focus on Hebrew provides students with an advantageous skill set relevant for future graduate study, work in Israel, or professional careers in any number of international fields.
 Students attain both practical language skills and analytical tools for understanding the complexities of Israeli society and Jewish culture.

-Hebrew and Judiac studies courses can be found in the LSA Course Guide under the subject "NEAREAST."
-Modern Hebrew language courses are listed in the LSA Course Guide under the subject "HEBREW," while Classical Hebrew language courses are listed under "NESLANG."
+Hebrew and Judiac studies courses can be found in the LSA Course Guide under the subject "MIDEAST."
+Modern Hebrew language courses are listed in the LSA Course Guide under the subject "HEBREW," while Classical Hebrew language courses are listed under "MELANG."
 Please note that Hebrew and Judaic studies course offerings vary by semester.
 Please contact the department at Near.Eastern.Studies@umich.edu with any questions.